leone2016/MPP_ASSIGNMENTS/MPP_ASSIGNMENTS/src/lab6/README.md

 #### Assumptions.

 * Each patient has a unique number identifier.
 (Patien Number).
-* Each patiens has a unique room a ward.
+* Each patiens has a unique room in a  ward.
 * Each drug  has a unique identifier.
 * Each patient can be administered a drug multiple times.